zwets/kfc/README.md

 * Requirements

-  To build `kcst` you need a C++ compiler and GNU `make`.
+  - To build `kfc` you need a C++ compiler and GNU `make`.
 Run `c++ --version` and `make --version` to check that you have these.

-  Support for gzipped files requires Boost Iostreams, available on Debian and Ubuntu as the `libboost-iostreams-dev` package.
+  - Built-in support for gzipped files requires Boost Iostreams, available on Debian/Ubuntu as the `libboost-iostreams-dev` package.
+Note though that until `kfc` is multi-threaded, using the shell's inherent parallelism is naturally more efficient: `gunzip -c file.fa.gz | kfc`.

 * Build

-      # Compile the khc source code
+      # Compile the kfc source code
       cd src
       make